varigence/docs/bimlstudio/release-notes/bimlstudio-2017.md

 **Other BimlStudio UI**

 - To enable FIPS compliance, changed all internally used MD5 hashes to SHA1 hashes.
-- Fixed sizing of the project converstion dialog box.
+- Fixed sizing of the project conversation dialog box.
 - Fixed an issue where Unicode characters were not being properly displayed in output window for MSBuild executions.
 - Added the friendly type name of the candidate object in all multi-select confirmation dialogs (transformer and table import overwrite confirmation dialogs).
 - Fixed issue where several ribbon buttons would not be disabled when a project is not loaded.